alcatrazEscapee/hexlands/README.md

 ### Data Packs

-All of Hex Lands's world generation is exposed to datapacks.
+All of Hex Lands's world generation can be used by datapacks.
 If you're not familiar with world gen datapacks and custom dimensions, the following articles are useful to get up to speed:

 - [Custom World Generation](https://minecraft.fandom.com/wiki/Custom_world_generation)
 - [Custom Dimensions](https://minecraft.fandom.com/wiki/Custom_dimension)